Click here to read our CIPHA case study.

 Our suite of population health management tools for Covid-19 provides organisations the ability to:

-Crucially, our software provides the real-time and near real-time information that is vital in understanding and meeting the evolving health and care needs of a local population today, as the country emerges from each phase of the pandemic and as ‘normal’ NHS services are resumed.
+Crucially, our software provided the real-time and near real-time information that was vital in understanding and meeting the evolving health and care needs of a local population.

 Care communities can analyse their population’s changing demographics, the likely impact of new social and economic conditions and delayed treatments on health and mental health, combined with the implications of ballooning waiting lists.

 The operational performance dashboards provide an executive overview of local demand and supply in critical areas to support decision making.

 These include real-time information for a geographic area, such as Covid-19 activity (including analysis of patients tested, infected, hospitalised and deaths), bed capacity, staff sickness, PPE availability and other factors that help plan and predict future demand.

 The Enhanced Case Finding tool uses rich, comprehensive data from multiple care settings to rapidly identify shielded/vulnerable individuals and specific groups requiring intervention.

 We collate care information from our CareCentric shared record i.e. primary, secondary, community, mental health, social care and Secondary Uses Service (SUS) data, together with public data sources such as Public Health England’s ‘Fingertips’ profiles and wider determinants data.
 Organisations can enhance their analytical capability by loading in other local data sets as required.

 To identify Covid patients, those at risk from Covid, or those with other medical/non-medical risk factors who might need flagging and monitoring, users can easily search and filter on options such as Covid status, shielded list, demographics, patient activity, disease registers and medication/prescriptions count and defined test results.
 Organisations can also take into account social factors, geography, or whether someone is living in a care home.